neila98/bronco-backend/README.md

 7. insert payment: to confirm payment transactions
 8. add new card: user can add new card for new payment method
 9. boarding pass: display e-boarding pass
+10. About: display travel information , product service and bronco